mqnfred/dustr/README.md

 ### Implementation

+ - Skip generating code for modules that are empty
  - Find equivalent dart type for usize/isize
  - Implement type behaviors for bool, char, option, vec,
  - Implement type import behavior for foreign